Refund Transaction API

 📘

-• The response for Refund Transaction API in Test Environment is similar to the following as it is the limitation with Test Environment:
+The response for Refund Transaction API in Test Environment has specific limitations:

 (